Seeed-Studio/wiki-documents/docs/GPS-Modules-Selection-Guide.md

 ## Introduction to GPS and GPS Modules

-One of the global positioning system (GPS) devices ultilize data from satellites to position a specific point on the Earth in a process named trilateration.
+One of the global positioning system (GPS) devices ultilizes data from satellites to locate a specific point on the Earth in a process named trilateration.
 Meanwhile, a GPS receiver measures the distances to satellites using radio signals to trilaterate.
 And trilateration is similar to triangulation, which measures angles, depicted in this illustration (Tim Gunther, 2020).
 GPS modules contain tiny processors and antennas that directly receive data sent by satellites through dedicated RF frequencies.
 From there, it’ll receive timestamp from each visible satellites, along with other pieces of data.
 If the module’s antenna can spot 4 or more satellites, it’s able to accurately calculate its position and time.

-Three GPS modules are going to be introduced and compared in this article: **NEO-6M**, **Grove – GPS Module** and **Grove – GPS ( Air530 )**.
+Three GPS modules are going to be introduced and compared in this article: **NEO-6M**, **Grove – GPS** and **Grove – GPS ( Air530 )**.
 These GPS modules are compatible with Arduino and Raspberry Pi, making it easy for you to start to try out.

 <div align=center><img src="https://files.seeedstudio.com/wiki/Grove-GPS/img/28251.jpg"/><figcaption><b>Figure 1</b>. <i> Illustration of globe with three satellites triangulating a precise location. ( Tim Gunther,2020 ) </i></figcaption></a>
 </figure></div>